 Silver Austrian Philharmonics debuted nearly two decades after the introduction of the program in 1989 with the gold bullion coins.
 While the gold bullion series offers multiple weights to investors, the Silver Philharmonic comes with just a 1 oz silver coin available to investors.
 That doesn’t stop the Silver Philharmonic from being one of the world’s most coveted silver bullion coins.

-- Available to ship to you inside of individual plastic flips, tubes of 20 coins, or Monster Boxes of 500 coins!
+- Available to ship to you inside of individual plastic flips, tubes of 20 coins, or mint-sealed Monster Boxes of 500 coins!

 - Fourteenth issue year in the Silver Austrian Philharmonic collection!

 - Consists of One Troy ounce of .999 fine silver in BU condition.